 - Long service leave is a paid leave entitlement for full time, part time and casual employees.
-Under the Long Service Leave Act 1958 (LSL Act), an employee may be eligible for long service leave: - after 10 years of continuous employment with the same employer, and for every 5 years of continuous employment after the initial 10 years; and - o on a pro-rata basis when their employment ends after 7 years of continuous employment but before 10 years. - The Long service leave pages of the Wageline website contain information on who is covered by the LSL Act, the entitlement to long service leave, how long service leave can be taken and frequently asked questions. - To be entitled to long service leave an employee's employment with their employer must be continuous.
-There are some paid and unpaid absences or interruptions to an employee's employment that: - o do not break an employee's continuous employment; and - count towards the employee's period of employment for the purposes of accruing long service leave.
-Some other types of abconses do not break an employee's continuous employment, but do not count towards
+Under the Long Service Leave Act 1958 (LSL Act), an employee may be eligible for long service leave: - after 10 years of continuous employment with the same employer, and for every 5 years of continuous employment after the initial 10 years; and - o on a pro rata basis when their employment ends after 7 years of continuous employment but before 10 years. - The Long service leave pages of the Wageline website contain information on who is covered by the LSL Act, the entitlement to long service leave, how long service leave can be taken and frequently asked questions. - To be entitled to long service leave an employee's employment with their employer must be continuous.
+There are some paid and unpaid absences or interruptions to an employee's employment that: - o do not break an employee's continuous employment; and - o count towards the employee's period of employment for the purposes of accruing long service leave.

 Some other types of absences do not break an employee's continuous employment, but do not count towards an employee's period of employment for the purposes of accruing long service leave.
-Visit the Long service leave - What is continuous employment page for details.
+Visit What is continuous employment for details.

 - An employee's employment may in some circumstances also be continuous despite a change in the ownership of a business and the associated change of employer.
 This applies regardless of anything written in a sale of business contract.
-Visit the Long service leave What happens when business ownership changes? page for details. - The WA long service leave calculator can provide an estimate of an employee's long service leave entitlement when employment ends as a result of resignation, dismissal, death or redundancy.
+Visit When a business changes ownership for details. - The WA long service leave calculator can provide an estimate of an employee's long service leave entitlement when employment ends as a result of resignation, dismissal, death or redundancy.